 “We’ve gone from watching SpongeBob together in our living rooms to touring sponge docks together in Florida.”

 Try to bring out some consistent patterns in the experiences you’ve shared.
 Maybe it’s a strong character trait or personality tic in the groom that you want to warn his new bride about.

-Give your speech that something extra
+Give your speech something extra

-Where is it written that a Best Man speech has to follow traditional guidelines?
+Where is it written that the Best Man speech has to follow traditional guidelines?
 Go beyond expectations if you want to demonstrate that you are truly the best Best Man and make the groom proud for having selected you.